Get the Most Out of A Trip

 If you are traveling anywhere around the world for your vacation, the most important thing is time.
 You may think that visiting a place you saw in a YouTube video or read online can be done on your own in Japan.
 In reality it is not so simple.
 For example most of the shops in Japan, especially izakaya bars, cater mostly to locals so if you're looking for a old fashion Japanese style place to eat/drink with a historic atmosphere then you are probably out of luck and even more so if you don't speak any Japanese.
 In some cases shops may even deny you entrance if you don't speak their language.
 Don't take it personal but it is a business, would you rather have a easier time communicating with someone who speaks the same or with someone who doesn't?
 Your not the only person waiting to enter.
 Japan is a developed nation but most of the residents only speak Japanese and only a handful of people can speak English well.

-Your time in Japan is limited, get a guide who can go with you and have reserve seats ready so that you can avoid spending the most of your time standing around and waiting in line.
+Your time in Japan is limited, get local guides and tours in Japan who can go with you and have reserve seats ready so that you can avoid spending the most of your time standing around and waiting in line.
 Even for Disneyland in Japan, you can find a guide online that can help you avoid a two hour wait for rides.
 It exists and it is a life saver.
 Make the most out your stay in Japan.

 4. No Idea What's Good & Bad